 How to Stay Safe in Record Heat

-At time of writing, July 2018 was the hottest month ever recorded in the state of California, and it looks like things aren’t about to cool down yet – especially not in Los Angeles County.
-It’s important to know how to stay safe during high temperatures in fire country.
+With the hot months of summer fast approaching, it’s important to know how to stay safe during high temperatures in Southern California.
 You’ve heard about ways to keep yourself safe in the heat — drink lots of water, wear sunscreen, and stay inside during the hottest parts of the day — what about your home?
 We’ve put together some helpful tips on how to keep your home cool, safe, and sound.

 - If your house is too hot for you, it’s too hot for your pets!
 Make your room temperature one that you and your furry friends can all enjoy.